 Active Founding Members of MAST are:

-In September 2018, The Multi-Stakeholder Initiative for Accountable Supply Chain of Thai Fisheries has been registered as a nonprofit company in Thailand under the name "MAST Human" to be a reflection of our works for human and the oceans.
+In September 2018, The Multi-Stakeholder Initiative for Accountable Supply Chain of Thai Fisheries has been registered as a nonprofit social venture in Thailand under the name "MAST Human" to be a reflection of our works for humans and the oceans.

 A Thai-led regional, community-based participatory model that brings civil society, government and private sector together to address the root causes of human trafficking in the Southeast Asia seafood sector progressively over time.

-using mobile technology to track the well-being of fishers, migrant workers in the fishing industry
+MAST is developing a mobile technology to track the well-being of fishers, and migrant workers in the fishing industry with generous support from Edgecse Capital Partners.

 provides a platform for listening to voices of the vulnerable